RomanLut/INAV-X-Plane-HITL/README.md

 # How it works

 ![](x-plane-logo.png)
- X-Plane 11 https://www.x-plane.com/ is airplane simulation game.
+ **X-Plane** 11 https://www.x-plane.com/ is flight simulaor with accurate physics simulation.
 X-Plane is extendable with plugins.
 This plugin connects for Flight Controller throught USB cable and passes gyroscope, accelerometer, barometer and GPS data, which replace data from physical sensors.
 FC sends back yaw/pitch/roll controls which are passed to X-Plane.

 # Setup (Windows)